8.4. Directives#

 PARAMETERS:

-This parameter is the task identifier.
+idThis parameter is the task identifier.
 The constant

-This parameter is the new real priority or
+RTEMS_SELFmay be used to specify the calling task.new_priorityThis parameter is the new real priority or

-This parameter is the pointer to an rtems_task_priority object.
+RTEMS_CURRENT_PRIORITYto get the current priority.old_priorityThis parameter is the pointer to an rtems_task_priority object.
 When the directive call is successful, the current or previous priority of the task with respect to its home scheduler will be stored in this object.

 DESCRIPTION:

-is not equal to RTEMS_CURRENT_PRIORITY
+new_priority is not equal to RTEMS_CURRENT_PRIORITY, the

-, the specified task’s
+new_priority is RTEMS_CURRENT_PRIORITY, the specified task’s

-current priority is returned in old_priority
+current priority is returned in old_priority.

 RETURN VALUES:

-The requested operation was successful.
+RTEMS_SUCCESSFULThe requested operation was successful.

-There was no task associated with the identifier specified by
+old_priorityparameter was NULL.RTEMS_INVALID_IDThere was no task associated with the identifier specified by

-The task priority specified in
+id.RTEMS_INVALID_PRIORITYThe task priority specified in

-was invalid with respect to the home scheduler of the task.
+new_prioritywas invalid with respect to the home scheduler of the task.

 NOTES: